chiourichard/site_crawler/readme.md

 $ ./site_crawler https://www.google.com
 ```

-Then you can see a new folder created named `google.com` in the path you are in now.
-You can find the pages this tool crawl for you.
+Then you can see a new folder named `google.com` in the path you are in now.
+You can find the pages this tool collects for you.